 - Manufactured/mobile homes.
 Manufactured housing is defined as any dwelling built on a permanent chassis.
 Manufactured homes are ineligible even if the towing hitch, wheels and axles have been removed.

 - Condo Hotels (projects managed or operated as hotel/motel, hotel/motel conversions)

 - Properties located in lava zones 1 and 2

-Can you get a Florida FHA loan for a property acquired at auction?
+Can you get an FHA loan for a property acquired at auction?

 If the subject property is purchased at auction, the buyer’s premium may be included in the calculation of the final sales price, as long as the amount of the buyer’s premium is reasonable and customary for the area